Queen Elizabeth II

 A church is primarily a group of people who gather together to worship God.
 The name is naturally transferred to the building used for that purpose; it often being a very fine piece of architecture (as Holy Trinity is) which attracts visitors for that reason too.
 Wentworth Church is available for all these purposes and others – Sunday worship, private prayer, tourism, and for marriages, to name but four.
 Please read on to find out more.

-The building is normally open daily in daylight hours, however during the Covid 19 Pandemic, there may be some restrictions in place.
+The building is normally open daily in daylight hours.
 There is no charge to enter but donations to support the maintenance and running costs of the church are always welcomed.

 Wentworth is a small village with a population of about 1000, but the regular worshipping community (the congregation) is rather larger than might be expected.
 Quite a lot of people from outside the area come to the church.
 One reason is that we still use the traditional form of words (the 1662 Prayer Book) for most of our services and some prefer this to more modern prayers.
 But it is also because the congregation is friendly and welcoming, we have a Sunday School for children and a high standard of music; even the Vicar tries to make what he says interesting!